 The juxtaposition of the joy I was “supposed to” feel vs. the darkness I actually felt was mind boggling.
 So as you can imagine the crumbling of tons of old beliefs and the confusion that came with the degradation of my old self was very disconcerting.
-But luckily I adopted new beliefs that supported me in this new version of my life and rehabilitated myself out of darkness towards the light.
+But slowly I adopted new beliefs that supported me in this new version of life and rehabilitated me out of darkness.

 This is also extremely destructive.
 Life cannot be 100% positive, and if you are striving for that then you are missing out.
 Negative emotions are a valuable and necessary part of the cycles of life so if you avoid them you are avoiding a big part of the experience.
 Our soul’s need space to breathe, they can’t be suffocated by this neurotic need for constant positivity all the time, so this was a huge lesson for me.

 Once Maya was 18 months old, I decided that it was time to get knocked up again lol.
 I was on bed rest for 6 months with my second pregnancy which was hard, but luckily since I had already done the whole momma identity transition, I was more relaxed about the whole thing this time.

 I had already been a mom for a year and a half, knew I needed to ask for more help and shattered my coachy bull shit.
 This time I wanted to do it differently.
 I talked to my husband about us supporting each other more.
 Instead of our old model where he got to live his life and I felt trapped because I always had to watch the kids (Win-Lose dynamic), we would slow down.
 Talk it out, and proactively decide what was best for the

 entire family.
 We would be intentional about having more of a